The North East : 1800-1828

 1802 – Pilgrim gate demolished

-The medieval Pilgrim gate on Newcastle’s Pilgrim Street is demolished, being restrictive to the movement of traffic.
+The medieval Pilgrim gate on Newcastle’s Pilgrim Street is demolished, as it is restrictive to the movement of traffic.
+It was an important part of the town walls on provided access to Newcastle on the main north-south route.

 1803 – Stephenson’s son born